Cuando Me Enamoro

-"Cuando Me Enamoro" (English: "When I Fall in Love") is a Hispanic pop song written and performed by Spanish pop singer-songwriter Enrique Iglesias and featuring Dominican singer-songwriter Juan Luis Guerra released on 26 April 2010, as the first single from his ninth studio album.
+"Cuando Me Enamoro" (English: "When I Fall in Love") is a Latin pop song written and performed by Spanish pop singer-songwriter Enrique Iglesias and featuring Dominican singer-songwriter Juan Luis Guerra released on 26 April 2010, as the first single from his ninth studio album.
 The song is the main-theme of the Mexican telenovela of the same title starring Silvia Navarro and Juan Soler.
 This is the second time since "Nunca Te Olvidaré" that a song of Enrique Iglesias was chosen as the main-theme of a telenovela.
 "Cuando Me Enamoro" became a contender for Latin Grammy Award for Song of the Year.
 The single has sold around a million digital downloads worldwide to the date.
 This song was dedicated for K,O,M.

 Music video

 Development

 The music video, directed by Jessy Terrero, was filmed along with Guerra in the elementary school St. Patrick & Assumption/All Saints, in Jersey City, New Jersey.
 The full music video premiered on Iglesias' Vevo account on 21 May 2010.
 As of May 2019, the video has been viewed more than 620 million times on YouTube.